 The Koran (or Qur'an, which means "the reading" in Arabic) is the sacred book of Islam and is broken up into 114 chapters called Suras which cover the subjects of ethics, history, law, and theology.
 It is highly revered by Muslims as the direct, literal word of God.
 The Qur'an (also spelled Quran and Koran) was supposedly delivered by the angel Gabriel (also known as the Holy Spirit) to Muhammad over a 23-year period after Muhammad's initial encounter with Gabriel in a cave when he was 40 years old.
 Muslims consider Muhammad (full name of Muhammad Ibn Abdullah) to be the final prophet of God to the world.
 Muhammad was born in A.D.
 570 in Mecca and died in A.D.
 632 after being poisoned.

 Second only to the Islamic belief in the unity/oneness of God is the supremacy of Muhammad as Allah's prophet.
-In Islam, o become a believer you must recite the shahada: "There is no God but a lot and Mohammed is his prophet."
+In Islam, to become a believer you must recite the shahada: "There is no God but Allah and Mohammed is his prophet."